Ayurvedic Spiced Coffee Recipe

 In Ayurveda, spices have a direct impact on our health.
-Thus the cooking links the healing properties and is a great way to start learning about this holistic healing .
+Thus the recipes link to healing properties and is a great way to start learning about this holistic healing .
 A practice that started in Indo more than 3000 years ago.

 Same as scents, herbs and spices have an effect on us.
 If they are smelt or ingested, their properties have been used in alternative medicine and for longer even in Ayurvedic healing practices, infused in oil.